Neha-Jagtap4/fileproject-responso/README.md

 - Then execute the myexe file, if you're using windows then type myexe or using Linux distros use ./myexe

 # Angular Applications :
-Step-1: Install angular cli
+- Step-1: Install angular cli :
-- npm install - g @angular/cli
+npm install - g @angular/cli
-Step-2: Create new project by this command
+- Step-2: Create new project by this command :
-- Choose yes for routing option and, CSS or SCSS.
+Choose yes for routing option and, CSS or SCSS
 - ng new Angular_Application
-Step-3: Run server and see your application in action
-- ng serve -o
+- Step-3: Run server and see your application in action : ng serve -o

 # Automation_Programs :
 Step-1: To run the script: